-The Greater Amsterdam School District will implement the following practices to conduct mandated health screening:
+The Greater Amsterdam School District has implemented the following practices to conduct mandated health screening:

-- Screening will be conducted using an online management tool and a manual screening method.
-Students and staff will complete a pre-designed screening tool before leaving home.
-Students will be further screened upon boarding of buses (infrared screening tool) and upon entrance to school buildings (infrared tool and or manual touchless thermometers).
+- Screening are conducted using an online management tool (Parent Square) and a manual screening method.
+Students and staff must complete a pre-designed screening tool before leaving home.
+Students are further screened upon entrance to school buildings (infrared tool and or manual touchless thermometers).

-- Staff and students not able to complete screening at home will also have manual screening tools and documentation available upon entrance to each school building.
-Screening documents will follow local Department of Health guidelines.
-Records will remain private and will be released to DoH upon request for contact tracing.
+- Staff and students not able to complete screening at home also have manual screening tools and documentation available upon entrance to each school building.
+Screening documents follow local Department of Health guidelines.
+Records remain private and will be released to DOH upon request for contact tracing.

-- Those individuals who are found to be showing signs of COVID-19 will be assigned to an alternate location in their particular building until they can safely leave the school.
-Parents and DoH will be notified and school personnel will follow DoH guidance.
+- Those individuals who are found to be showing signs of COVID-19 are assigned to an alternate location in their particular building until they can safely leave the school.
+Parents and DOH will be notified and school personnel will follow DOH guidance.

-- Staff assigned to assist with screening will be provided training by school nurses and or DoH representatives.
+- Staff assigned to assist with screening are provided training by school nurses and or DOH representatives.

-- Staff/students who exhibit signs during the school day will be provided a comfortable alternate location in the school and will be supervised by school personnel.
+- Staff/students who exhibit signs during the school day are provided a comfortable alternate location in the school and are supervised by school personnel.